phpearth/docs/README.md

 ### [Vanilla PHP](/php)

-Introduction chapter with basics to get up and running with PHP.
+PHP chapter and course containing everything you need to get up and running with PHP.

 ### [Security](/security)